ogdenpm/intel80tools/Doc/makefile.md

 Other than the variables noted above and the macros noted below no other names are currently reserved or modified.

-### Macros defined in isis.mk
+### Macros defined

-A number of macros are defined in isis.mk to simplify the invocation of the isis build tools.
+A number of macros are defined to simplify the invocation of the build tools.
 Additionally a number of supporting macros are used that may be of use in more complex makefiles.

-#### Build macros
+#### Build macros (common)

 For these macros file names should use the unix style pathname.
 Thames maps these to ISIS drive names, but see the note on ISIS_Fn above.